 The West Coast

-The west coast of the South Island is home gorgeous beaches, deserted lakes and a couple of glaciers thrown in for good measure.
+The west coast of the South Island is home to gorgeous beaches, deserted lakes, and a couple of glaciers thrown in for good measure.

 Check out quaint little Hokitika and it’s a rather impressive gorge.